 Health Benefits of Antioxidants

-The research makes it clear that people who eat more amounts of antioxidant-rich food have increased protection against disease.
+The research makes it clear that people who eat more amounts of antioxidant-rich food have increased protection against all kinds of diseases.
 Part of this protection is related to our body's ability to fight free radicals, which are molecules that cause oxidative stress.

-On that note, let's have a look at 7 benefits of antioxidants:
+On that note, let's have a look at the top 7 benefits of antioxidants:

 A diet rich in antioxidants can help reduce oxidative stress by protecting the body and brain against inflammation.
 For example, vitamin C has been shown to reduce the levels of c-reactive protein (CRP).

 Several studies have shown that a deficiency in the body's antioxidant defense system contributes to neuropsychiatric disorders, such as depression and anxiety.
-Some researchers believe that taking antioxidant supplements can help reduce symptoms of depression and anxiety.
+Some researchers believe that the benefits of antioxidants might also include reducing symptoms of depression and anxiety.

 Antioxidants can help improve memory and reduce your risk of dementia.
-A number of antioxidant vitamins and minerals such as vitamins C and E, selenium, and zinc have been shown to function as natural “anti-depressants” when taken in their most bioavailable, organic forms (for example, natural vitamin E, zinc (glycinate), and selenium yeast)
+A number of antioxidant vitamins and minerals, such as vitamin C, E, selenium, and zinc, have been shown to function as natural “anti-depressants” when taken in their most bioavailable organic forms (for example, natural vitamin E, zinc (glycinate), and selenium yeast).

 Antioxidants are proven to enhance exercise's training benefits.
 They also help in the reduction of oxidative stress caused by exercise.
 An antioxidant-rich diet can help prevent injuries and speed recovery.

-Antioxidant supplements can improve hair health by treating nutritional deficiencies that can compromise the health of your hair.
-Your hair is constantly being bombarded with free-radicals, and antioxidants can help combat these, protecting the delicate hair follicles and preventing hair fall caused by oxidative stress.
+The benefits of antioxidants also include improving hair health by treating nutritional deficiencies that can compromise the health of your hair.
+Your hair is constantly being bombarded with free-radicals, and antioxidants can help combat these, protecting the delicate hair follicles and preventing hairfall caused by oxidative stress.